snubwoody/www/src/articles/gui-in-rust.md

 }
 ```

 Even though we don't `await` the functions they still run in the background and for most purposes that's enough.
 In rust however, async functions are lazy, which means we must call `.await` to do any work on them.
-This means you can't have something as simple as:
+This means you can't have something like:

 ```rust
 use agape::{widgets::*};